ckse93/iOS-Development/Flash-Chat-iOS12-master/README.md

 ### understanding closure and callback
 1. closure is like a nameless function. and it can be passed in as an input parameter. `in` keyword in swuft denotes closure
 2. callback function is a function that can be accessible by another function and invoked after the first function is completed, if it does.
+3. so in this case, createUser() gets 3 parameters fed in, email and password from views, and closure function parameter, denoted with `in` keyword.
+Within the createuser(), it will generate `error` or not. if error was generated, that means there was an error. if not, it was successful. this `error` is later then get fed onto closure function parameter **AS A PARAMETER**, doing whatever the thing does.

 ## Toolset / skills
 - how to use 3rd party library (using cocoapod and plist), this is another tuesday for me now.